bridget72/559final/README.md

 5. load "wallWideDenseHigh",deselect `color changing 1` and do `texture mapping2`;
 6. load "wallWideDenseHigh",deselect `color changing 1` and do `texture mapping1`.

 Also, we mainly tested the performance of our SPHash, sleeping bodies, and constraint stabilization using factory.
+BaumGarte feedback failed to perform well so we suggest to turn the stiffness off.